-Setting salary levels can be tricky, and it’s only getting trickier.
-Asking about pay history to get a read on your applicant was already taboo, and now it’s becoming illegal.
-So, how do you set salary expectations?
+Setting salary levels can be tricky, and it’s only getting harder.
+Asking about pay history to get a read on your applicant is already essentially taboo, and now it’s becoming illegal.
+So how do you set salary expectations?

 Talk to an Expert

 We highly suggest talking with an Avitus Group HR expert about pay history questions and setting salaries.
 We can help guide you through what is turning out to be a big transition and help you stay compliant with the new laws.

 “Avitus Group is in the business of staying up-to-date on legal interview questions,” offers Anne Arrowsmith, Avitus Group Director of Talent Acquisitions.

 In the meantime, here are a few suggestions on how to get on the same page with job applicants without asking about pay history.

 1. Ask for Help or Research Salary Averages

 If you don’t know exactly what you should pay for a position, there are companies like Avitus Group that can help you find that information.
 We frequently provide salary compensation reports to our clients.

 If you want to look around on the Internet yourself to find the going rates, you should be able to find national statistics, and you may even be able to find regional or local statistics.

 You can start here, although the Bureau of Labor Statistics (BLS) data is usually less specific and dated compared to what you will find in a salary compensation report.